 Jay recognized the books shelved low enough for him to see—Plato, Lao Tzu, the Vedas and Avesta—but Jango assured him that the books shelved out of sight, near the big brass bell, hadn’t actually been written yet, and wouldn’t be written for decades or centuries to come.
 Some were in languages which hadn’t yet been born.
 Only Virgils were allowed to climb the shelves all the way to those books, but Jay was allowed to climb high enough to see Daitatsu no Kagirinai Hogo.
-There were copies of the series in Japanese, English, Spanish, Russian, and Swahili.
+There were copies of the series in Japanese, English, Spanish, Russian, Chinese, and Swahili.
 Virgil Blue had annotated them sparsely, allowing Virgil Skyy to finish the job.

 Jay clung to the shelves and flipped through a few manga pages.
 He’d come to believe a lot of strange things in the last few days, but couldn’t accept that the Biggest Bird preemptively donated her favorite giant space-robot comics to the monks at the dawn of time.
 The paper looked as ancient as the rest of the books, but that could be faked in any number of ways.
 Maybe Jango had supplied the volumes himself?
 For kindness, Jay swallowed his doubt.
 He shelved the manga and climbed down.
 “Virgil Skyy, you’re the only Sheridanian I’ve met who’s not a native—um, egg-born, so-to-speak.
 Have any other people come to live on the islands from across the globe?”